Race card

 Cartoon by John Tenniel published following Abraham Lincoln's Emancipation Proclamation.
 The phrase itself came into use more than 100 years later.

-"Playing the race card" is an idiomatic phrase that refers to the exploitation by someone of either racist or anti-racist attitudes in the audience in order to gain an advantage.
-It constitutes an accusation of bad faith directed at the person or persons raising concerns as regards racism.
-Critics of the term argue that it has been utilized to silence public discourse around racial disparities and undermine anti-racist initiatives.
+"Playing the race card" is an idiomatic phrase that suggests someone is exploiting either racist or anti-racist attitudes in order to gain an advantage.
+It constitutes an accusation of bad faith directed at the person or persons raising issues of race and racism, whether to gain support or sympathy as a target of racism, or to appeal to racist sentiments in others.
+Critics of the term argue that it has been utilised to silence public discourse around racial disparities and undermine anti-racist initiatives.

+Origins

+The origins of the term are unclear, although the earliest recorded usage appears in The Observer, where the paper said "the Tory leadership declined to play the race card".
+In other words, the Conservative Party refused to use the subject of race as a political issue to win favour with the electorate.
+The phrase was retroactively used to describe racist mobilisations by other politicians in the United Kingdom, as for example with the campaign to elect Peter Griffiths, the Conservative candidate for Smethwick in the 1964 UK general election.
+The term was only applied to describe this particular situation in the 1980s.

+The term was popularised in the United States around the time of the O.J.
+Simpson murder case.
+In this context, it was used to mean that Simpson's defence lawyers were attempting to use racism to discredit a prosecution witness.

 Usage

-The phrase is generally used by people to allege that someone has deliberately and falsely accused another person or group of people of being a racist in order to gain some sort of advantage.
-An example of this use of the term occurred during the O. J. Simpson murder case, when critics accused the defense of "playing the race card", in presenting Mark Fuhrman's past as reasons to draw his credibility as a witness into question.
+The phrase is generally used to suggest that someone has deliberately and falsely accused another person or group of people of being a racist in order to gain some sort of advantage.
+The term may also indicate a person is generating or exploiting racist sentiment in their audience for gain.